 In memory of Douglas McRorie, P.Ag., FAIC, a past President of AIC and Vice-President (Agricultural Services) of the Royal Bank of Canada, two \$500 scholarships are awarded to students who are entering the third or fourth year of the B.Sc.(Agr.) program.
-Students in any area of specialization are eligible, but applicants must demonstrate a knowledge of and interest in management through their studies, employment, plans and/or career extracurricular activities.
-Applications must be submitted to the NSAC Awards Office not later than March 15.
+Students in any area of specialization are eligible, but applicants must demonstrate a knowledge of and interest in financial management through their studies, employment, career plans and/or extra curricular activities.
+Applications must be submitted to the NSAC Awards Office not later than September 20.